diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

             hive> show databases;

-    The database names look like `{environment}_{packagename}`, with the the dots in the package name of the materialized views replaced by underscores.
+    The database names look like `{environment}_{packagename}`, with the dots in the package name of the materialized views replaced by underscores.
 The environment is set in `~/schedscope/schedoscope-tutorial/src/main/resources/schedoscope.conf`.

     * List the tables of a database: